yxudev/U-parking/README.md

-Created by Yishan, version 1.0
+Created by Yishan, version 1.1

 Uparking-Microservice
 =======================
 A simple SpringMVC Rest project

 ## To run locally
-This SpringMVC microservice is driven using Maven.
+This SpringMVC micro-service is driven using Maven.
 To download and run locally simply execute the following from the command line:

 > git clone https://github.com/yxu1234/javaplus.git